bloominstituteoftechnology/Computer-Architecture/ls8/README.md

 ## Step 0: IMPORTANT: inventory what is here!

 * Make a list of files here.
+-- cpu.py - Contains the code for the cpu class.
+-- ls8.py - Runs the emulator.
+-- examples folder - has lists of example instructions for the cpu.
+-- ams folder - Contains .asm files which are scripts in assembly language.
 * Write a short 3-10-word description of what each file does.
 * Note what has been implemented, and what hasn't.
 * Read this whole file.